sumad200/DPDzero_Task/README.md

   - Excellent Community support
   - Easy to write middleware
   - Large number of utility packages and libraries, courtesy of npm
-  - Wide selection of ORMs (This project uses prisma)
+  - Wide selection of ORMs (This project uses Prisma)

 - ### Database Schema

-  This project uses PostgreSQL as the database but it can be replaced with any other database supported by prisma by simply changing the provider in `schema.prisma` file and editing the `DATABASE_URL` environment variable with the correct connection string.
+  This project uses PostgreSQL as the database.
+Since this project uses Prisma ORM, it can be easily replaced with any other database supported by Prisma by simply changing the provider in `schema.prisma` file and editing the `DATABASE_URL` environment variable in `docker-compose.yml` with the correct connection string and making other necessary changes.

   The database schema is as follows: